TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: TopFormer : Topology-Aware Attributor

-To build this TDA-infused RoBERTa model, we focus on the four layers needed to convert vanilla-RoBERTa to Topological-RoBERTa - (1) pre-trained weights of the RoBERTa model, (2) dropout layer with probability $p$=0.3, (3) Topological layer for calculating, and (4) Linear transformation layer.
-See Figure \ref{fig:flow} for a flow chart describing the architecture of TopRoBERTa with the 4 layers.
+To build this TDA-infused Transformer-based model, we focus on the four layers needed to convert the vanilla Transformer-based (RoBERTa) model to a \textbf{Top}ological Trans\textbf{former}-based model ({\sc \textbf{TopFormer}}) - (1) pre-trained weights of the backbone model, (2) dropout layer with probability $p$=0.3, (3) Topological layer for calculating, and (4) Linear transformation layer.
+See Figure \ref{fig:flow} for a flow chart describing the architecture of {\sc \textbf{TopFormer}} with the 4 layers and Algorithm \ref{algo} for the pseudocode for ({\sc \textbf{TopFormer}}).

-To train our end-to-end Topological-RoBERTa model, we first fine-tune RoBERTa-base model.
-As we fine-tune the model, we take the $pooled\_output$ which is a $1 \times 768$ vector containing the latent representations of RoBERTa.
-We find that RoBERTa weights are richer than BERT because it is a robustly trained BERT model and has over 20K more vocabulary size than BERT.
+To train our end-to-end Topological model, we first fine-tune RoBERTa-base model.
+As we fine-tune the model, we take the $pooled\_output$ which is a $1 \times 768$ vector containing the latent representations of the model from the final layer.
+We find that the weights are richer than BERT because it is a robustly trained BERT model and has over 20K more vocabulary size than BERT.
 These latent representations capture word-level and sentence-level relationships, thus extracting contextual representations \cite{liu2019roberta}.
-Due to the contextual representations captured, RoBERTa weights essentially extract semantic and syntactic linguistic features \cite{tenney2019bert,reif2019visualizing}.
+Due to the contextual representations captured, the weights essentially extract semantic and syntactic linguistic features \cite{tenney2019bert,reif2019visualizing}.

 Next, we pass this $pooled\_output$ which is a $1 \times 768$ vector into a regularization layer, called $dropout$.
 This $dropout$ layer drops a pre-defined percentage (30\% in our case) of our $pooled\_output$ to make our model more generalizable and less likely to overfit.
 This yields an output $dropout(pooled\_output)$ with the same dimensions as the input - $1 \times 768$ vector.